YancyLan/Multivariate-statistics/README.md

-Projects and homework for Course Multivariate_Statistics
+Projects and homework for Course Multivariate_Statistics (Author: Wenjie Lan)